piotr-yuxuan/malli-cli/README.md

 the actual configuration value of your program is a map that is a graceful merge of several overlapping config fragment:

-1. Default configuration value.
+1. Default configuration value;
 2. Environment variables when the program starts up;
 3. Value from some configuration management system;
-4. Command line arguments;
+4. Command line arguments.

 The expected shape of your configuration being described as a malli schema so you can parse and decode strings as well as validating any